Yasi92/Happy-Pet/README.md

 | quantity | quantity | null=False, blank=False, default=0 | IntegerField |
 | lineitem_total | lineitem_total | blank=False, null=False, editable=False | FloatField |

-- An instance of OrderLineItem is created for each unique product in the users cart.
-It links to the already existing Order for this user, the relevant product and the quantity the user wishes to buy.
+- An instance of OrderLineItem is created for each unique product in the user's cart.
+It links to the already existing Order for this user, the relevant product, and the quantity the user wishes to buy.

 ## Technologies Used <a id="tech"></a>